m-r-hunt/tjp/README.md

 # Typed JSON Parser

 Typed JSON Parser (TJP for short) is a Zig library for parsing JSON directly into Zig values, unlike std.json which returns a tree of unions which the user must marshal into their desired type.
-In fact TJP is just a wrapper around std.json.
+In fact TJP just provides the final unmarshalling step using a std.json Value tree.

 TJP is currently unfinished (see TODOs below), but starting to be functional.